 Completeness is defined as the measurement of the amount of data obtained from a measurement system compared to the amount that was expected to be obtained under correct normal conditions.
 Data completeness is often expressed as the percentage of valid data obtained from a given measurement system.
 To consider data valid, it is customary to assess if a set of data satisfies all of the specified acceptance/performance criteria (accuracy measures, precision measures, etc.) to render a determination.
-This necessitates that the data acquired for all confirmatory analysis critical to a site investigation sampling program be validated (100%).
+This typically necessitates that the data acquired for all confirmatory analysis critical to a site investigation sampling program be validated (100%).
+As there will be no air clearance samples for this RACM demolition, no samples are considered critical.
+For the purposes of this project, completeness will be confirmed by the lack of visible emissions during RACM demolition.

-If either field blank samples or field blind replicate samples are deemed unacceptable, the course of action will be: ensure sample collection data is accurate, check field equipment to ensure sampling equipment was not compromised and/or determine if laboratory equipment was functioning properly.
+If field blank samples are deemed unacceptable, the course of action will be: ensure sample collection data is accurate, check field equipment to ensure sampling equipment was not compromised (if utilized), and/or determine if laboratory equipment was functioning properly.
 If all three do not yield data to explain sample results, samples will not be utilized, and resampling will occur.